-Note: I shared these ideas and stories around The Iceberg of Life from my own life — successes AND struggles — at PressNomics 4 in March 2016.
+Note: I shared these ideas and stories around The Iceberg of Life from my own life — successes AND struggles — at PressNomics 4 in March 2016 and then again in December 2016 at WordCamp US.
 And now I’m finally getting to share it more broadly.
 Thinking about life and business like this has been incredibly impactful for me and it seemed to resonate with those I shared it with at PN4.
 And full disclosure: I am not a professional or licensed counselor, just sharing my experiences in the hopes that they/this might help you.
 Comments, ideas, suggestions and of course stories are welcome in the comments below or to me personally.
 Here goes!

 Life Looks More Like An Iceberg